 With this kind of program students receive an extremely intensive, well-integrated musical theatre training experience.
 We also regularly produce large-scale and workshop musical theatre productions during our school-year production season.

 Are there study abroad opportunities for Muhlenberg theatre students?

 Theatre & Dance students are encouraged to spend a semester studying abroad, and more than half do so, in one of several different programs specifically designed to complement the department's curriculum.
-The department is formally affiliated with the Accademia dell'Arte in Arezzo, Italy, and Goldsmiths, University of London.
+The department is formally affiliated with the Accademia dell'Arte in Arezzo, Italy, and Theatre Academy London.
 Find out more.

 What kind of career preparation opportunities do you offer graduating students?

 Each year we run a senior seminar program for students heading for careers in the theatre.
 As part of the program we bring a professional casting director from New York to work with our seniors on audition preparation for the professional theatre.
 The students also have seminars with working theatre professionals who have graduated from the program.